 You'll also want to monitor your Facebook page and reply to any negative reviews.

-For more medical marketing tips, see our recent post about the benefits of paid advertising for doctors.
+For more medical marketing tips, see our post about how to get patients into your office before the new year.